valentinoli/ada-2019-project-adagio/docs/index.md

 * How far away do these imports come from?
 (The farther food is imported from, generally the higher the associated carbon "cost" of transporting the food to Switzerland.)
 * Among the various meats and animal products, which ones are more carbon-efficient?
 How do these compare to the carbon efficiency of plant-based foods?

 Data for this project was sourced from the [Food and Agriculture Organization of the United Nations (FAO)](http://www.fao.org/faostat/en/#data) and [Swiss Impex](https://www.gate.ezv.admin.ch/swissimpex/index.xhtml).
-More details on these datasets can be found in the project github README.
+More details on these datasets can be found on the GitHub [project repository](https://github.com/valentinoli/swiss-foodprint/blob/master/README.md).
 Note that the most recent data available from FAO for food production in Switzerland was 2017, so all data is from this year.

 ## Imports and Exports